Scholarships Available

 Academic Achievement Scholarship

-Non-renewable scholarships to graduating high school seniors from Fremont High School.
+To be awarded to graduating high school seniors from Fremont High School

 - All students earning a cumulative GPA of 3.5 or above after seven semesters